OpenStudiosCo/manifold/README.md

 ![Logo](https://cdn.rawgit.com/paulbrzeski/manifold/master/assets/manifold.svg)

 [Demo](http://manifold.paulbrzeski.com)
+- Preview of UI, some elements are working in a rudimentary way
 - Currently convert raster images into vectors using Potrace
-- Fabric.JS as an interactive canvas
-- Preview of UI, some elements are working in a rudimentary way
 ![Screenshot](/assets/screenshot.png)

 There's a lot to come, but more info can be found in my blog posts about this project: